top of page

-Anger Management Counselling, Therapy and CBT in St Albans/Hertfordshire and Online
+Anger Management Counselling in St Albans, Hertford & Online

 Anger is a natural human emotion that can serve a purpose when expressed appropriately.
 However, when anger becomes intense, frequent, and prolonged, it can significantly affect our relationships, academic pursuits, work, and overall well-being.
 After experiencing an episode of anger, it is common to feel remorseful for our actions, leading to feelings of sadness and a desire to isolate ourselves.
 Conversely, some individuals may assign blame to others for their anger, resulting in a diminished sense of guilt.